kjenney/parameterized-cac-jenkins/README.md

 # parameterized-cac-jenkins

-This repo is an example of using Configuration-as-Code with Docker as well as the following:
+This repo is an example of using Configuration-as-Code with Jenkins as well as the following:

 - Triggering downstream Jenkins job with parameters
 - Copying dynamic variables between jobs
-- Running jobs on Kubernetes pods

-Configuration-as-Code is baked into the Docker image so any changes must be reflected by a Docker push.

 ## Running locally on Docker

+Configuration-as-Code is mounted onto the Docker container.
+Reloading the

 ### Environment variables